 Other third-party alternatives I’d highly recommend:

-- MarketSamurai – helping you find those gold nugget opportunities on your targeted markets
+- MarketSamurai (retired) – helping you find those gold nugget opportunities on your targeted markets

 - Wordtracker – reveal high performing keywords in minutes

 - KeywordTool.io – a free Google & Bing keyword suggestions tool with ccTLD and language search options and with a very user friendly interface